TechGrounds-Cloud8/cloud8-Tjomba1996/01_Fundamentals_1/Git-01.md

 ### Overcome challenges
 Getting more comfortable with GitHub, pushing and pulling files from both peers and myself.
 Lots of subject Jargon that now have meaning in context.
+Getting more familiar with Markdown and it's syntax.

 ### Results
 ![Give permission to your peers to access your Repository](https://github.com/TechGrounds-Cloud8/cloud8-Tjomba1996/blob/main/00_includes/SS_collaborators.png)